Austin man behind 3D-printed gun company accused of sexually assaulting girl before leaving U.S.

 The victim also said Wilson took her to room 718 where he allegedly sexually assaulted her.
 Afterwards, she said he paid her $500.

 During a press conference Wednesday, Austin police said Wilson's last known location was in Taipei, Taiwan.
-Officials added that before Wilson left the U.S., the victim's friend notified him that the victim was talking to police about the sexual assault.
 Wilson also missed a scheduled flight back to the U.S., according to Austin police.

+"We know Mr. Wilson frequently travels for business, we don't know why he went to Taiwan.
+But we do know before he left, he was informed by a friend of the victim that she had spoken to police and police were investigating him for having sex with a minor," said Commander Troy Officer.

+When asked if there could be any confusion about the victim's age, Officer said there is no way.

 WATCH: Police give updates after charging Austin man behind 3D-printed gun company